 - third-person omniscient, where the narrator can relate what any of the characters are doing and thinking, and is not limited in what to present to the audience/reader

-In film, first person and third-person limited effectively amount to the same thing: the audience gets only one person’s perspective on the story (there is also the first-person camera angle, but rarely is an entire film presented that way).
+In film, first person and third-person limited effectively amount to the same thing: the audience gets one person’s perspective on the story per shot or scene (there is also the first-person “point of view” camera angle, but rarely is an entire film presented that way).
 In prose, first and third person is the difference between “I did this” and “she (or he) did that”.
 This is a stylistic choice.
 In the sense of what the narrator knows and tells, there is not necessarily much difference.

 The difference between close and from a distance holds for an omniscient narrator too.
 A close all-seeing and all-knowing narrator can jump to any character at will.
 If the author decides to allow the narrator to comment, then that narrator takes on a personality of his or her own, and may even be a character in his or her own right, perhaps to the extent of taking part in the action at some point.
 A famous example of this technique is John Fowles’ The French Lieutenant’s Woman.

-The author must also choose whether to reveal what sort of text it is that the narrator is ostensibly fabricating, so what the reader is reading (or the viewer is watching).
+Instead of just writing, many authors picture the situation of the story being told.
+In the case of a novel, what kind of a text is this supposed to be?
+Why were these words set onto paper?
+If there is a definite answer, then there is a narrator figure with some kind of personality and the text becomes part of the fiction.
+So the author may choose whether to reveal what sort of text it is that the narrator is ostensibly fabricating, i.e. what the reader is reading (or the viewer is watching).
 A first-person novel may take the form of a certain text type, for example of a journal, which determines the tense the narrator uses and the narrator’s awareness.
 The text type may be clearly named, as in William Boyd’s Any Human Heart (diary), or it may only be revealed later, as in Nabokov’s Lolita (defence plea).

 In a first-person story, the narrator can know more than the character (i.e. him or herself) if the narrator is relating a story with the benefit of hindsight, for example as an old person talking about his or her own youth.

-It can be satisfying, though possibly more because of the thrill of solving a puzzle than through the effects of the story, when an author forces the audience or reader to decode what the narrator tells.
+It can be satisfying for the audience, though possibly more because of the thrill of solving a puzzle than through the effects of the story, when an author forces the audience to decode what the narrator tells.
 For instance by restricting the narrator to reporting only a character’s particular point of view.
-If the character doesn’t understand what’s going on, and the narrator does not explain it – and the audience might get it anyway.
+If the character doesn’t understand what’s going on, and the narrator does not explain it, the audience might get it anyway.